 If you're planning a trip to Coron for its beautiful beaches, travel during the dry season.
 You'll be able to enjoy aquatic sports like snorkeling and diving without having to worry about the activity being canceled due to inclement weather.
 However, it tends to get crowded, so plan your trip well.

 Main festival/events in Coron

-Coron is also known to celebrate Kasadyaan Festival.
-The celebration honors St Augustine, the town's patron saint.
-Cultural displays, sporting games, dancing competitions, and other activities are used by the Coron residents to demonstrate their thanks.
+Coron is also known for the Kasadyaan Festival.
+The celebration honors St. Augustine, the town's patron saint.
+Cultural displays, sporting games, and dancing competitions are used by the Coron residents to demonstrate their thanks.

 Coron is easily accessible via two modes of transportation: aircraft and ferries.
-The Busuanga Airport is their primary airport for flights.
+Busuanga Airport is their primary airport for flights.
 Ferries go back and forth to their main pier, the Uson Island Public Pier, for ferry routes.
-With so many alternatives, it's easier than ever to get the most out of Coron.

-Always observe the instructions when it comes to COVID-19 to avoid health issues and infections.
-When you go outside, always wear a mask and wash your hands thoroughly.
-Coron is a densely populated province with beaches and land attractions, which means it is frequently congested especially on weekends.
+Coron is a densely populated province with beaches and land attractions, which means it is frequently congested, especially on weekends.
 Always keep your belongings near to you and be mindful of your surroundings.

 Most travelers prefer motorcycle taxis, also known as habal-habal, since they can go from one location to another much faster.
 These are simple to recognize because they are parked in the town area or driving around searching for passengers.
 These may be booked for a single drop-off or for a full-day trip throughout town.

 If you're visiting Coron with a small party, it's advisable to hire a van for a guided tour.